mofm/blog.piesso.com/posts/openldap-schema-for-postfix.rst

 .. description:
 .. type: text

 If you configure postfix-dovecot with OpenLDAP, you will need specific LDAP's attributes.
-So I writed a schema.
+So I have written a schema.

 postfix-new.schema:
 	* 4 Attributes ( mailacceptinggeneralid, maildrop, mailEnabled, mailQuota )